tianxiaogu/ape/README.md

 We can use reflection APIs because these internal APIs are mostly invoked at the startup phase and should not be a performance bottleneck of Ape.
 More details can be found in source file `src/com/android/commands/monkey/ApeAPIAdapter.java`

+In addition to private APIs used by Monkey, Ape also uses many new private APIs.
+We will use reflection to replace the direct usage of these APIs when these APIs have incompatible changes.

 ## Basic Notes for Development